Description of key terms used in Land Transaction Tax (LTT) statistics published by the Welsh Revenue Authority (WRA).

 Taxpayers must notify the WRA of all land transactions with a value above £40,000.
 There are also circumstances where certain lease transactions are not notifiable if they are less than 7 years in duration.
 For further information, see paragraph LTTA/6030 in our LTT technical guidance.

 When filing an LTT return, the organisation paying the return has 30 days after the effective date to submit and pay the return.
-We are only able to present statistics on the transactions reported to us.
+We can only present statistics on the transactions reported to us.
 This will include data on transactions that may not have been notifiable, although this is generally unlikely.

 The amount of LTT due is calculated for notifiable transactions that have been submitted to WRA.
-The amount of tax due is calculated using LTT tax rates and tax bands, which vary depending on the type of transaction.
+It's calculated using LTT tax rates and tax bands, which vary depending on the type of transaction.

 The tax due will generally relate to the data on the transactions which take place.
-It is not the same as the cash actually received, which may arrive up to 30 days (or more in the case of late returns) after the transaction takes place.
+It's not the same as the cash received, which may arrive up to 30 days (or more in the case of late returns) after the transaction takes place.

 Value of property taxed